awsdocs/amazon-athena-user-guide/doc_source/vpc-flow-logs.md

   For information about this approach, see [Query flow logs using Amazon Athena](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs-athena.html) in the *Amazon VPC User Guide*\.
 + **Amazon Athena console** – Create your tables and queries directly in the Athena console\.
 For more information, continue reading this page\.

-## Creating and querying tables for VPC flow logs<a name="create-vpc-logs-table"></a>
+## Creating and querying tables for custom VPC flow logs<a name="create-vpc-logs-table"></a>

 Before you begin querying the logs in Athena, [enable VPC flow logs](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/flow-logs.html), and configure them to be saved to your Amazon S3 bucket\.
 After you create the logs, let them run for a few minutes to collect some data\.
 The logs are created in a GZIP compression format that Athena lets you query directly\.

-When you create a VPC flow log, you can use the default format or specify a custom format\.
-Use a custom format when you want to specify the fields to return in the flow log and the order in which the fields appear\.
-For more information, see [Flow log records](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs.html#flow-log-records) in the *Amazon VPC User Guide*\.
+When you create a VPC flow log, you can use a custom format when you want to specify the fields to return in the flow log and the order in which the fields appear\.
+For more information about flow log records, see [Flow log records](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs.html#flow-log-records) in the *Amazon VPC User Guide*\.

 ### Common considerations<a name="vpc-flow-logs-common-considerations"></a>